imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="markchatsreadbulk"></a>
 # **MarkChatsReadBulk**
-> void MarkChatsReadBulk (MarkChatsReadBulkInputObject markChatsReadBulkInputObject, bool? xIgnoreNullValues = null)
+> void MarkChatsReadBulk (MarkChatsReadBulkInputObject markChatsReadBulkInputObject)

 Mark several chats as read by chat ids or mark all chats as read